anuja01/ReactInterviewQnA/RandomQuestions.md

    Babel compiles JSX down to ```React.createElement()``` calls.

+2. Where and why we need to use jsx as a file extension?

 ### Rendering Elements
 - ### Notes:
 - Unlike browser elements, React elements are plain objects, and cheaper to create.